 Goal Setting Boosts Your Chances of Success

-Adding the steps to achieving the goal provides you with a to do list so you can begin to take action the universe will see you are heading into the direction of your dream goal .
+Adding the steps to achieving the goal provides you with a to-do list so you can begin to take action the universe will see you are heading in the direction of your dream goal.
 You can tick off each step as you complete it and see your progress.
 This can be very motivating especially if you find yourself struggling and wanting to give up.
 Acknowledging how much you’ve already achieved can strengthen your resolve and provide motivation to continue until you are successful.

 Alternatively, by having a written record of your goal and the steps needed to achieve it you will be able to see if your mind has changed.
 Often you’ll find that your actual goal changes.
 Where you started as wanting to be promoted to Executive you may find that you actually want to be promoted to Chief Officer of a different division or department or maybe even a totally different role!

 Goal setting is not something that is written in stone.
 Your written goal, visualization and plan will not only be a record and guide but a working document that can be changed as your vision of your future changes.
 Having it written down enables you to track your progress and make any changes along the way.
 You can evaluate as you progress and by ticking your achievements off as you go you’ll be able to celebrate your progress along the way.
 Don’t forget to celebrate your successes along the way you can reward yourself in many different ways you choose what works best for you.

 Want to read more about goal setting check out this Have You Met Your Goals